-2. There are no trees, houses or sheltered huts on White Island Camiguin so, during the midday sun, it can get sweltering hot!
-It is much cooler on the sandbar in the earlier hours of the morning.
+- There are no trees, houses, or sheltered huts on the island so during the midday sun, it can get sweltering hot!
+It’s much cooler on the sandbar in the earlier hours of the morning.
 The only means of shade on White Beach Camiguin are small beach umbrellas which can be rented for 50 pesos each.

 Stepping off the boat and sinking my toes into the sand on White Beach Camiguin was an experience in itself!
 I don’t think I have ever felt sand this soft before.

 We walked from one end of the sandbar to the other in a matter of minutes and noticed there was a second sandbar across a shallow water channel.
 My buddy Jay crossed over to the other side and I sent my drone up to take a few shots.
 He had the entire Camiguin sandbar to himself, it was unreal!